 In contrast, a line of text in HTML/CSS has a fixed height of the current line-height value regardless of the occurring characters - and every single character counts as a "line": for every character, a leading space is inserted on top of it to make the containing box adhere to the line-height.
-This makes box manipulation on the level of individual characters currently (almost) impossible.
-10
+This makes box manipulation on the level of individual characters currently (almost) impossible.10

-One striking example for this is the \LaTeX macro, where the A is enclosed in a \vbox.
-RusTFX replaces its expansion by a simple \raise\hbox to achieve the (almost) same effect.
+One striking example for this is the LaTeX macro, where the A is enclosed in a vbox.
+RusTEX replaces its expansion by a simple raisehbox to achieve the (almost) same effect.

-Situations where layouting critically depends on very precise positioning and sizing of boxes remains tricky.
-This is the case for example with the tikzcd package, where the nodes are layout as tables, with pgf arrows between the individual cells.
+Situations where the layout critically depends on very precise positioning and sizing of boxes remains tricky.
+This is the case, for example, with the tikzcd package, where the nodes are laid out as tables, with pgf arrows between the individual cells.

-Various macros make use of LATEX floats in nontrivial ways, such as \marginpar and the \begin{wrapfig Others have proposed games such as Russian roulette ("publish environment, making special treatment for them (as of yet) unavoidable.
+On another front, various macros make use of LATEX floats in non-trivial ways, such as \marginpar and the {wrapfig} environment, making special treatment for them (as of yet) unavoidable.

-The xy package is a clear example of where, due to its usage of custom fonts, there is currently no feasible way to achieve support in terms of T_FX primitives alone; anecdotally, I have been told that a pgf driver for xy is in the works, which, if completed, would likely immediately work for RusTFX as well.
+Finally, the xy package is a clear example of where, due to its usage of custom fonts, there is currently no feasible way to achieve support in terms of TEX primitives alone; anecdotally, I have been told that a pgf driver for xy is in the works, which, if completed, would likely immediately work for RuSTEX as well.

-Conclusion
+10 Conclusion

 Despite the limitations mentioned above, the schema presented here works surprisingly well in a variety of cases.
-For example, list environments (\begin{itemize}, \begin{enumerate}, etc.), \begin{lstlisting}, figures, \begin{algorithmic}, tcolorbox, various environments for definitions, theorems and examples, bibtex and biblatex, and many other macros, environments and packages with often intricate options and configurations, work out of the box without special treatment and with the expected presentation in the HTML.
+For example, list environments ({itemize}, {enumerate}, etc.), {lstlisting}, {algorithmic}, tcolorbox, figures, various environments for definitions, theorems and examples, bibtex and biblatex, and many other macros, environments and packages, often with intricate options and configurations, work out of the box without special treatment and with the expected presentation in the HTML.